mozart-martins/gila-software-coding-challenge/README.md

 # Welcome to Gila Software Coding Challenge!

-This is a coding challenge from **Gile Software**.
+This is a coding challenge from **Gila Software**.
 I chose Python to acomplish this mission.
 My idea is to copy the instructions here and then design diagrams to ilustrate and design my understanding.

 # Notification Test (Code Challenge)